310mc/https-310mc.github.io-tl/source/_posts/songs/unit_event/our_stella.md

 - [Enstars, Ryuseitai, Ryuseitai POWER UP]
 tags:
 - Song Lyrics
-description: "Translation of Our Stella (Bokura no Stella) Song Lyrics by 310mc.
+description: "Translation of Bokura no Stella (Our Stella) Song Lyrics by 310mc.
 By Ryuseitai from the Climax Event Stella Maris."
 permalink: our_stella/
 ---